mamalovesyou/cofilmai-challenge/README.md

 - Update api code to generate a `openapi/api.cofilmai.yaml` file using FastAPI
 - Uncomment swagger-ui service in the `docker-compose.yml` and make sure your swagger-ui is running properly
 - Fetch and store trending posts from TikTok  by country
-  1. Create a free account here https://serpapi.com/
+  1. Create a free account here https://serpapi.com/ and fetch google trends by country
-  2. Create a free account on this website: https://www.ensembledata.com/ and use their api to search for given list of hastags
-  3. Create a Trends model to store trends (should be fetch every hour)
+  2. Create an endpoint that list and save trends for a given keyword (Create a Trends model to store trends
-  4. Use ensembledata API to fetch TikTok posts by hastags.
-The hastags are trends keywords converted in hashtags
-  - The trends should be fetched as a background tasks every X time in the worker.
-(You can implement the cron logic with a simple sleep)
-- Extract Hashtags, Music, etc. from trending posts
-- Expose endpoints to interact with TikTok trends data.
-  - List trending posts by country, date or number of views
-  - List trending hashtags by country
+  3. Make trends unique to a user
+  4. Create a hastag for each trends and list those hastags for each user (for instance if a trend is real estate, create #realestate)
+  5. Add a search endpoint to search trending hashtags

 ## Bonus
-- Modify your code to fetch trending posts using a given topic or set of hashtags
-- Add prisma studio in the docker-compose.yml file
 - Come up with a feature of your own!

 ## Submission